ionify/ionify/README.md

 ### [event-driven programming](https://en.wikipedia.org/wiki/Event-driven_programming)

-*"...a programming paradigm in which the flow of the program is determined by events such as user actions..., sensor outputs, or messages from other programs/threads." - Wikipedia*
+*"...a programming paradigm in which the flow of the program is determined by events such as user actions..., sensor outputs, or messages from other programs/threads." - wikipedia*

 ```javascript
 ~